cbourde/2250-project/README.md

 - Make another level (just the terrain, most other stuff can be reused)
 - Make the pressure plate in the hall trigger the swinging trap
 - Make it possible to clear the caved-in hall
-- Add something (probably XP) to the room after the cave-in
+- [Completed in new branch] Add something (probably XP) to the room after the cave-in
 - Add an exit after the boss room
-- Something with an animation (maybe use animation instead of a script to make the collectibles spin?)
+- [Completed in new branch] Something with an animation (maybe use animation instead of a script to make the collectibles spin?)